erickbytes/lofipython/content/blog/how-i-converted-my-wordpress-blog-to-pelican.rst

 *Keep A Few Posts Exclusively on the Old Blog*

 The benefit of Worpdress's free plan is that you can still keep some posts and the original sub-domain live on their free plan.

-You can write your final post on the old blog to let subscribers know you've moved.
+*Write your final post on the old blog to let subscribers know you've moved.*

+I had built up a list of subscribing Wordpress users after 6 years writing on the platform.
+Write a brief post explaining where to find future blog posts.

 *Update the Site Tagline on Your Old Blog*

-I also set the old blog tagline, pointing readers to new blog:

-In Settings / General, you can edit the site tagline:
+I also set the old blog's tagline to point readers to new blog.
+In Wordpress Settings / General, you can edit the site tagline:

 .. image:: {static}/images/update-wordpress-site-tagline.png
   :alt: change blog headline in wordpress